PasinduYeshan/wso2-scripts/deploy/identity_server/README.md

 #### [files] Section
 This section defines the file paths related to the WSO2 Identity Server (IS) ZIP file and its extraction location.

+- `is_already_unzipped`: Set to true if the IS ZIP file is already extracted.
 - `zip_file_path`: The full file path to the WSO2 IS ZIP file.
 - `unzip_dir_path`: The directory where the IS ZIP file will be extracted.
-If left blank, the script uses a default directory based on the ZIP file name.
 - `is_folder_name`: The name of the folder where IS will be unzipped.
 If left blank, the script assumes the folder name to be the ZIP file's name without the extension.

 #### [database] Section